Exempt Organization Tax Highlights

 The director may grant the waiver if any of the following applies:

-To request a waiver, submit Form 292, Electronic Filing and Payment Waiver Application, to the department.
-Form 292 is available here.
+To request a waiver, submit Form 292, Electronic Filing and Payment Waiver Application, to the Department.

 NOTE: An organizations who is required to pay by EFT but fails to do so is subject to a penalty of 5% of the amount of the payment not made by EFT.
 See Arizona Revised Statutes (A.R.S.) § 42-1125(O).
 For additional information on electronic funds transfer, refer to A.R.S. § 42-1129 and the related Arizona Administrative Code rules (A.A.C.
 R15-10-301 through R15-10-307) for detailed information.